QData/qdata-page/_AIselfPage/AIself-archive-grid.md

 <div>
-    This front adapts from our legacy website <a href="http://deeplearning4discrete.net/">deeplearning4discrete.net</a>  and introduces a suite of deep learning tools we have developed for learning patterns and making predictions on structured data, like text, graph, or sets.
+    This front adapts from our legacy website <a href="http://deeplearning4discrete.net/">deeplearning4discrete.net</a>  and introduces a suite of deep learning tools we have developed for improve predictors' generalization, especially when on structured data types like text, graph, or sets.
 Please feel free to email me when you find my typos.

 </div>

 <hr>

+## Background on why Generalization topics of Deep Learning are interesting?
+Generalization refers to how a machine model adapts properly to new, previously unseen data.

-## Background of Representation Learning and Deep Learning
+## Background on Representation Learning and Deep Learning

 The performance of machine learning algorithms is largely dependent on the data representation (or features) on which they are